 So you're all pumped up to launch a loyalty program of your own.
 But how do you get started?

 Here are a few things for you to consider when starting a customer rewards program:

 What’s your objective?

-Do you want to keep customers coming back to your store?
-Do you want them to spend more and more each visit?
+Do you want to increase customer traffic to your store?
+Do you want customers to spend more and more each visit?

-Do you want them to bring new friends over?
+Do you want them to bring new friends over every time?

-The next step is to determine whether the type of membership you want to go for.
+The next step is to determine the type of membership you want to implement.